Feyerabend/bb/workbook/projects/ch01/README.md

 ### Float

-A Python program that simulates floating-point arithmetic by decomposing numbers into their sign, mantissa, and exponent components, in line with the IEEE 754 floating-point standard.
+A Python program that simulates floating-point arithmetic by decomposing numbers into their sign, mantissa, and exponent components, in line with the *IEEE 754 floating-point standard*.

 * Code [float.py](./numbers/float.py)
 * Description [FLOAT.md](./numbers/FLOAT.md)